Amor de hombre

 Amor de hombre (also known as Love of a Man in English-speaking markets) is a 1997 Spanish gay-themed drama film directed by Yolanda García Serrano and Juan Luis Iborra.
-An intimate, warm and tender Spanish film about the very close friendship between a gay man and a straight woman.
+The close friendship between a gay man and a straight woman is challenged when another man enters the picture, and the friends each fall for him.

 The film won both the Audience and Jury awards at the Miami Gay and Lesbian Film Festival and Narrative Feature at the Austin Gay & Lesbian Film Festival.